The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 What did not shift?

-What did the practice change, if anything?
+What did the assigned condition change, if anything?

 What stayed exactly the same?